 - Earth’s Best Tendercare: $0.40 each

 Again, their biggest competition is Honest Co., and comparatively, they are a full 9 cents less (each diaper).

 Among the people that don’t even consider Honest Co. diapers, most people compare them to Pampers Pure, which are also chlorine-, fragrance-, paraben- and latex-free.
 Yes, compared to Pampers Pure, they are 5 cents less.
 Compared to regular Pampers, they cost about the same.
 They are also a couple of cents less than the mainstream premium brand Huggies.

 The wipes too felt a little thin compared to other wipes we’ve used, though compared to premium “water-only” wipes, like, well, Water Wipes, they are nearly half the price.
 They also have a nice little plastic “window” opening, unlike Water Wipes – and they aren’t quite as “wet.”
 All things considered, Hello Bello wipes seem like an affordable, sensitive-skin friendly, water-based wipe.

 Hello Bello wipes also have a nice “texture” to them to help clean up those dirties.

 Upside: Hello Bello diapers are cute, soft and (somewhat) eco-friendly, and they cost about the same as regular Pampers.

 Downside: They don’t perform as well as other premium diapers – both for leaks and blowouts.

 All of this said, many people are very happy with them, so if you’re looking for a cute, soft, chlorine-free diaper, give them a try!
 You can also find them on Amazon for that free Prime shipping.
+Check out our guide for all things diapers.
 And please leave a comment below to let us know what you think.